somethingololo/HaskellQuest-for-Windows/README.md

 5. Launch HaskellQuest.exe
 6. If you get a security prompt about applications installed from the web: open anyway.

-**Tell me how you found the game**: https://forms.office.com/e/c8rQw6hAZH **Submit your bug reports here**: https://forms.office.com/e/faEBaFb9d3
+**Tell me how you found the game**: https://forms.office.com/e/c8rQw6hAZH

+Submit your bug reports here: https://forms.office.com/e/faEBaFb9d3

 I hope you enjoy playing HaskellQuest ❤️ - Eve!